mattjnewberry/dream-stays/TUTORIAL.md

 A local travel agent is building a websites to show off a selection of hotels in their area.
 They want their website to encouragage people to visit a destnation and stay at one of the travel agents "dream stays"

-For example, a London travel agent will want to market local activities, the weather and and your dream stays may be The Ritz, Camping in Crystal Palace and the Mandarin Oriental Hotel.
+For example, your destination may be London and your dream stays may be The London Grand Hotel, Camping in Crystal Palace and a Thames canal boat.

 Remember the local travle agent really wants to market the location and "Dream stays" to our customers so they'll book a holiday, so try to encourage people to visit.
 Perhaps the weather is exceptionally nice, or there is a range of local wildlife to see.
 Think about the type of content that would persuade YOU to travel to a specific destination.
+BE CREATIVE!
+We want a website that stands out, not a boring website.

 Remember to use the knowledge shared in the slide deck to complete these activities and ask the assistents for help.
 We will walk through the first exercise together.

 There are also a million ways to design and implement a website, we're not worried about using best practices here, let's just get it working!

-### Setup :wrench:

-1. To begin with, let's pick a destination we want to focus on.
-Throughout the exercises we'll need to do some research and provide some information about the general area.
-Be creative!
-Pick a destination you've always wanted to visit or that you might think would be an interesting destination to visit with some cool dream stays.

-2. When templating the repository, you can cal your repository anything you think makes sense (Remember it's public!), maybe something like "<your_location>-dream-stays" e.g "London-dream-stays"

 #### File Structure